Tremainm/SOC_Project/index.md

 <img src="https://raw.githubusercontent.com/Tremainm/SOC_Project/main/docs/assets/images/Simulation.png">

 ### **Synthesis**
-Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
-Guideline 1-2 short paragraphs.

 Once we synthesize, an elaborate design is created.
 This shows us a top down view of our different modules and multiplexers (Muxes).

 <img src="https://raw.githubusercontent.com/Tremainm/SOC_Project/main/docs/assets/images/ElaborateDesign.png">